 Wearing hearing aids isn’t like putting on your first pair of glasses.
 The world won’t snap right into focus.
 In fact, for most people it takes a few days to a few weeks before they get used to them.
 Don’t give up!
-A richer, fuller experience awaits if you’ll practice the 4 P’s to success!
+Hearing aids are an adjustment, but a richer, fuller experience awaits when you learn about these four ways to train your ears to hear again.
+Just practice the 4 P’s to success!

 When you put hearing aids into your ears for the first time, some of the things you hear may not sound the way you remember them or may seem completely foreign.
 All the new sounds may even be overwhelming.
 This is completely normal.
 You haven’t heard everything for a long time and your brain has forgotten how some things are supposed to sound.
 Getting used to the feel of hearing aids in your ears can take time as well.
 That’s normal too.
 Be patient and give yourself time to get used to the feel of hearing aids in your ears.
 Before long you won’t even notice they’re there.
 Wear your hearing aids every day for four to six weeks at a minimum.
 This will give your body and mind enough experience to adjust to a new way of hearing.

 One of the best ways to help your ears and brain get used to hearing all the sounds around you again is to wear your new hearing aids for at least 8 hours a day.
 Wearing them for just a couple of hours or infrequently—like only when you go out—could slow your progress or even prevent your brain from fully adapting to your new hearing aids.
 Be persistent in wearing them for most of the day, most of the time.
 Then, if you’re still having trouble after wearing them for two weeks, visit your provider and share what you are experiencing.
 Your provider can then make adjustments based on your feedback.
 It’s common to need an adjustment, but it will be much easier for your provider to know what to change if you have been wearing them consistently for at least 8 hours a day.
 Here’s a good way to test your progress: